The case against pen computers

 Pen computers typically have very limited upgradability compared to using a normal drawing tablet that requires a PC.

-Typically once you buy pen computer you'll be stuck with those specifications in terms of memory processor speed and GPU for the entire lifetime of the device.
-If you are going to purchase a pen computer please verify how upgradable it is before you make the purchase.
+Typically, once you buy a pen computer, you'll be stuck with those specifications in terms of memory, processor speed, and GPU for the entire lifetime of the device.
+If you are going to purchase a pen computer, verify how upgradeable it is before you make the purchase.

-if you use a non-standalone drawing tablet attached to a PC or laptop, you can either upgrade the PC or get a new laptop with significantly upgraded specs.
+If you use a non-standalone drawing tablet attached to a PC or laptop, you can either upgrade the PC or get a new laptop with significantly better specs.

 ## Customer support